 Part way through each session the children have a drink and a snack.
 Fruit is provided by Playgroup and milk is provided free of charge.
 However, in order to keep running costs at a minimum we do ask parents to occasionally provide a packet of biscuits; this is usually at the beginning of a term but we will let you know when needed.

-In the pre-school full day sessions children have the opportunity to stay for their lunch.
+In the full day sessions children have the opportunity to stay for their lunch.
 This is a packed lunch provided by yourselves and we encourage this to be healthy and nutritious.
 The main benefit of this is that the children are prepared for when they start school and are used to eating in a group setting under adult supervision.

 Dropping off and collecting your child